AseanK/python-tools-and-games/Games/pizza_palour/README.md

 4. Run the file using python command `python main.py`
 5. Follow the prompts in the console to play the game.

+## How to deply using Streamlit or run on localhost
+1. create a python virtual environment: python -m venev <env_name>
+2. install required dependencies: pip install -r requirements.txt
+3. run it on local host using following command: streamlit run streamlit_main.py

 ### Enjoy playing Treasure Island!